linode/docs/docs/websites/nginx/nginx-ssl-and-tls-deployment-best-practices.md

         systemctl restart nginx

 5. Navigate to your Linode's domain name in your browser, specifying `http://`.
-You should now be redirect to `https`.
+You should now be redirected to HTTPS.

 ## OCSP Stapling